A few of my favorite places to get lost around the world.

-Florence, probably my favorite place in the whole world (so far), and a lot of that has to do with my memories of getting lost in this Tuscan gem.
-My style when I get to a new place is to just start walking and to center myself through walking the city streets.
-There are so many cobblestone streets to explore in Florence, just allowing myself to get lost by following the smell of garlic, the sound of an accordion player, avoiding the crazy men on vespas, I found myself having a different experience as I got lost and found my way again on my daily expeditions.
+There are so many cobblestone streets to explore in Florence, just allowing myself to get lost by following the smell of garlic, the sound of an accordion player, avoiding the crazy men on vespas, I found myself having a different experience every day on my regular expeditions.

 Santa Cruz, California

 I may have a bias since Santa Cruz is my hometown, but I think it says something that I can still get lost in the place I’ve spent 18 years of my life.

 What I love about Santa Cruz is its proximity to so many different terrains, whether that be the beaches, the mountains, the giant Redwood trails, the town itself, or even the city of San Jose and San Francisco just a stone’s throw away.

 I owe my adventurous and outdoor-prone spirit to growing up in this wonderful small beach town, where so much natural beauty is constantly at my fingertips.

 No matter where I end up, I always find a way to get intentionally (or not so intentionally) lost.